Ultimate Richmond Real Estate Investing Guide for 2026

 Syndications

-The members in a syndication invest passively.
-The company promises to pay them a preferred return when the business is making a profit.
-But only the manager(s) of the syndicate can control the business of the company.
+The other participants in a syndication invest passively.
+In exchange for their funds, they take a superior status when revenues are shared.
+But only the manager(s) of the syndicate can handle the operation of the company.

 Real Estate Market